-Bully Kutta is one of the most popular dog breeds in the South Asian countries, especially, in Pakistan and India.
-Also known as “Beast from the East”, its a Mastiff type dog and used for hunting and as a guardian.
-Unfortunately, this intelligent dog has widely been used in India and Pakistan for fighting purposes illegally but now, the government authorities trying to catch and punish the culprits who are doing so for money.
+Bully Kutta is one of the most popular dog breeds in South Asian countries, especially, in Pakistan and India.
+Also known as “Beast from the East”, it’s a Mastiff-type dog and used for hunting and as a guardian.
+Unfortunately, this intelligent dog has widely been used for fighting purposes illegally but now, the government authorities trying to catch and punish the culprits who are doing so for money.

 As you know, it’s necessary to know about the basics of any breed if you are looking to get it.
 So, today, we are going to discuss the Bully Kutta or Pakistani Bully’s pros and cons in detail.
 So, let’s explore its pros and cons.

 What’s good and what’s bad about Bully Kutta?

 Apart from the fact that it is a large dog with strong jaws and aggressive looks, it could be turned into a well-mannered dog with consistent training from an early age.
 Training can turn them into excellent watchdogs, companion dogs and whatnot.
 Read more pros and cons below.

 Related – Facts about North American Mastiff Dog

 Ideal for Hunting Games:

 Believe it or not, Akbar, who was a Mughal Emperor and reigned the Indian Sub-continent for almost 49 years, had a Bully Kutta which he used for hunting purposes.
 Because of its intelligence, power, and prey drive, Bully Kutta is an ideal dog breed for hunting games and it remained one of the most popular breeds for hunting among the royal families.
 But remember, their training as hunting dogs is a must.